based on 7 nights inc. flights

 The Sani Beach Resort offers something for everyone - whether you're a couple wanting to soak in the sun by day and the atmosphere by night, or a family wanting a safe, sandy beach and lots of lovely food, look no further!

 The resort is vast - it is a family owned ecological reserve set in 1,000 acres.
-The marina in the center of the resort is a hidden gem to the yachting fraternity offering all the facilities needed to re-fuel and provision!
+The marina in the centre of the resort is a hidden gem to the yachting fraternity offering all the facilities needed to re-fuel and provision!
 It also lends the resort a certain cosmopolitan feel, surrounded by bars and restaurants it is the place to come to at night.

 The Beach Club offers great accommodation and there are a lot of connecting room options.
 The views from the suites are fantastic, looking out over the bay towards Mount Olympus.

 With swimming pools dotted around the resort there is plenty to do for children.
 The resort offers the Melissa Mini Club and Creche for children age 4 months - 12 years and there is a Teens Club for 12 - 17 year olds.
-The program is action packed with activities on and off the water.
+The programme is action packed with activities on and off the water.

-At the end of the day, each vacation is about dining and you really can't go wrong at this resort!
+At the end of the day, each holiday is about dining and you really can't go wrong at this resort!
 The 'Ouzerie' near the Beach Club is a beautifully appointed Greek Taverna overlooking the Aegean with a soft breeze blowing through.
 'Tamata' in the marina serves Mediterranean food with a twist and some of the best wine is on offer here.
 If you like Italian, the 'Macaroni Trattoria' also in the marina is a lovely place for the whole family.
 If you have the energy for a night cap then head to 'See You' bar where you will find the longest cocktail list!
 The Apple Martini is a must!

 Location & directions